jumydroid/.github/profile/README.md

 ## Warning: this is a work a progress in a very early stage

+## Note: currently on vacation, expect the work to continue around 20th Jan

 ## Roadmap

 ### 1. Make work for m20lte